 Disposal of Personal Information

-Where personal information is related to a legal matter, it is generally retained for a period of seven years, after which it is able to be destroyed.
+Where personal information is related to a legal matter, it is generally retained for a period of seven years, after which it can be destroyed.
 We will review our need to retain non-legal matter personal information from time to time and, subject to any laws or judicial orders, we can destroy or de-identify it after a period of seven years.

 Complaints about a Breach of Your Privacy